outaagunga/documentation/strategy-forex.md

 **Action:**
 → Enter **SHORT** in the direction of the band walk
 → Set Initial Stop-Loss at the Middle Band (20 EMA) or Y × ATR from entry (e.g., Y = 1.2), whichever results in a wider stop to account for volatility.
-Trail the stop-loss manually at the 20 EMA or Move to Break-even once price closes above SD2
+Trail the stop-loss manually at the 20 EMA or Move to Break-even only after a pullback holds above the SD1 band following a close beyond SD2

 ## **Trade Management (Beginner-Safe Rules)**